Óscar García (footballer, born 1973)

-Óscar García Junyent (born 26 April 1973), known simply as Óscar as a player, is a Spanish former professional footballer, currently a manager.
+Óscar García Junyent (born 26 April 1973), known simply as Óscar as a player, is a Spanish professional football manager and former player.

 He was a versatile attacking option as a player, able to feature as an attacking midfielder or a second striker.
 He spent most of his 14-year professional career with Barcelona, with relative impact, appearing for four other clubs.
+In La Liga, he amassed totals of 169 matches and 31 goals over 12 seasons, also representing Espanyol (four years), Albacete, Valencia and Lleida (one apiece).

-In La Liga, Óscar amassed totals of 169 matches and 31 goals over 12 seasons, also representing Espanyol (four years), Albacete, Lleida and Valencia (one apiece).
-He started working as a manager in 2009, winning league titles in Israel and Austria.
+García started working as a manager in 2009, going on to work in eight countries including his own.
+He won the Israeli Premier League with Maccabi Tel Aviv and two consecutive Bundesliga and Cup doubles with Red Bull Salzburg.

 Playing career

 Club

-Born in Sabadell, Barcelona, Catalonia, Óscar made his professional debut with FC Barcelona, his local team.
-Between 1992 and 1994 he played five La Liga matches for Barça who were champions each year and, after a loan at fellow top division club Albacete Balompié, he returned and was often used (with good results) in a variety of attacking roles: during the 1995–96 season he scored ten league goals, the most in the squad, even though he only started 11 of his 28 appearances; the team came out empty in silverware, however.
+Born in Sabadell, Barcelona, Catalonia, Óscar made his professional debut with Barcelona, his local team.
+Between 1992 and 1994 he played five La Liga matches for Barça who were champions each year and, after a loan at fellow top-division club Albacete, he returned and was often used (with good results) in a variety of attacking roles: during the 1995–96 season he scored ten league goals, the most in the squad, even though he only started eleven of his 28 appearances; the team came out empty in silverware, however.

-With his role gradually diminishing, Óscar joined Valencia CF for one season, finishing off with Barcelona neighbours RCD Espanyol (teaming up again with brother Roger, for three seasons) and UE Lleida and retiring in June 2005 at the age of 32.
-On 7 January 2001, whilst playing for the second club against CD Numancia, he was taken to hospital after swallowing his tongue.
+With his role gradually diminishing, Óscar joined Valencia for one season, finishing off with Barcelona neighbours Espanyol (teaming up again with his brother Roger, for three seasons) and Lleida and retiring in June 2005 at the age of 32.
+On 7 January 2001, whilst playing for the second club against Numancia, he was taken to hospital after swallowing his tongue.

-Óscar nearly signed for West Ham United in summer 2002, but an eventual deal fell through after a one week's trial and he returned to Espanyol, with whom he never scored more than one goal per season in four years.
+Óscar nearly signed for West Ham United in the summer of 2002, but an eventual deal fell through after a one week trial and he returned to Espanyol, with whom he never scored more than one goal per season in four years.

 International

-For Spain, Óscar appeared for the nation at the 1996 Summer Olympics in Atlanta, scoring twice for the eventual quarter-finalists.
+Óscar appeared for Spain at the 1996 Summer Olympics in Atlanta, scoring twice for the eventual quarter-finalists.